 It is important to contact the state office (usually the Secretary of State) responsible for incorporations to find out what the requirements are.
 Harbor Compliance provides a state-by-state directory where you can quickly check your state's requirements.

 Many state offices will provide a packet of information about how to incorporate as a nonprofit and even samples of articles of incorporation or fill-in-the-blank forms that you can use.

 States often require the following information in the Articles of Incorporation.

 Your corporate name must be different from any other corporate name registered in your state of incorporation.
 Investigate your chosen name’s availability before filing for incorporation.
-Here is a guide to choosing a corporate name.

 Type of Organization

 Specify what type of nonprofit you’ll be registering for.
 Not all nonprofits are alike.
 For instance, a nonprofit cooperative is different from a nonprofit corporation.
 Check how the IRS classifies nonprofits, since you’ll be applying for tax exemption eventually.
 Charitable nonprofits are 501(c)(3) for tax-exempt purposes and would incorporate as a nonprofit corporation at the state level.